 If you are having sex and you are fertile, you should use a reliable method of contraception during and for some time after treatment.
-For example, there is a risk of miscarriage or birth defects in children conceived during or just after chemotherapy and some targeted therapies.
+Some chemotherapy and other cancer drugs may harm a developing baby, so it's important to avoid pregnancy during and for a time after treatment.

-Many specialists recommend that you wait for up 2 years after treatment before trying to start a family or having more children.
+Many specialists recommend that you wait for up to 2 years after treatment before trying to start a family or having more children.
 This time gives your body a chance to recover from the effects of the cancer and its treatment.

 Ask your doctor's advice about contraception or if you are thinking about having children after treatment.